justinhemming/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 1: January 3rd, 2017

+**Today's Progress**: Resumed FreeCodeCamp and continued with javaScript lessons

+**Thoughts:** Struggled with converting C to F. Did a google search, found an answer and realised I was looking at it too deeply.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)